ibm-cloud-architecture/refarch-eda/docs-archive/architecture.md

 The event-driven reference architecture provides the framework to support event-driven applications and solutions.
 The extended architecture provides the connections for:

   * Integration with legacy apps and data resources
-  * Integration with analytics or machine learning to derive real-time insights
+  * Integration with analytics or machine learning to derive near real-time insights

 The diagram below shows how these capabilities fit together to form an extended event-driven architecture.